How Leaders Send Mixed Signals Without Realizing It: The Cost of the Gap Between Intention and Behavior

 Culture becomes noisy when leadership signals are inconsistent.
 As research frequently highlighted in Harvard Business Review has shown, people rely on coherence (alignment between intention, behavior, and communication) to build trust, commit fully, and perform at their best.

-Organizations can change through pressure or circumstance, but they evolve sustainably only when their leadership system evolves to meet rising complexity.
+Organizations can change through pressure or circumstance, but they evolve sustainably only when leadership and organizational capacity keep pace with rising complexity.

 The Work of Evolution: What Changes as Leadership Evolves